janluke/cloup/CONTRIBUTING.rst

      - Run lint first, then type checking, tests, and documentation using the primary environments.
    * - ``task qa:all``
-     - Run lint and documentation checks plus typing and tests on every supported Python version.
+     - Run lint and documentation checks plus typing and tests in every test environment.

 Use ``task qa`` during routine development and ``task qa:all`` before opening or updating a pull request.